-Consistently recognized as one of the top colleges in the U.S. by the Princeton Review and U.S. News & World Report, Kansas State has provided a well-rounded, superior level of education since its founding in 1863.
+Consistently recognized as one of the top colleges in the U.S. by the Princeton Review, Kansas State has provided a well-rounded, superior level of education since its founding in 1863.

 The school's Industrial and Organizational Psychology program started in the 1960's and has been successfully preparing students for numerous career choices from private consulting to public agencies ever since.